telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

     notification receptor a means to protect itself against context producers that update attribute values too frequently.
 In multi-CB configurations, take into account that the last-notification measure is local to each CB node.
-Although each node periodically synchronizes with DB in order to get potencially newer values (more on this [here](perf_tuning.md#subscription-cache) it may happen that a particular node has an old value, so throttling is not 100% accurate.
+Although each node periodically synchronizes with the DB in order to get potencially newer values (more on this [here](perf_tuning.md#subscription-cache) it may happen that a particular node has an old value, so throttling is not 100% accurate.

-The response corresponding to that request uses 201 Created as HTTO response code.
+The response corresponding to that request uses 201 Created as HTTP response code.
-In addition, it contains a `Location header` wich hold the subscription ID: a 24 hexadecimal number used for updating and cancelling the subscription.
+In addition, it contains a `Location header` which holds the subscription ID: a 24 hexadecimal number used for updating and cancelling the subscription.
 Write it down because you will need it later in this tutorial.